21bissth/command-line-hidden-treasure/README.md

 #### Final steps
 1. `cd` to your root directory.
 (The "root directory" is the one that looks like this `~/ $`.)
 You can get there with `cd ~`.
 1. Create a new file called `cheatsheet.txt`
-1. In that file, type out examples of each of the terminal commands you know so far and describe what each one does.
+1. In that file, type out examples of each of the terminal commands (or tricks) you know so far and describe what each one does.
+Include what's above on this page: `cd` `ls` `open` `pwd` `git`, and also include the things you learn in the `X.txt` files.
 Be clear because you'll refer back to this when you forget one of these.
 1. Save the file.
 1. Take a screenshot of this file and copy it into your assignment questions doc in google classroom.